-For others—whether it’s the majority or the laggards—the second half of 2017 is when they get serious.
+For others—whether it is the majority or the laggards—the second half of 2017 is when they get serious.
 Early adopters have already upgraded or implemented lease administration software to enable FASB 842 compliance.
 Accruent’s system has been audited to ensure that our calculations are correct and schedules run correctly.

 For smaller companies, both the time pressure and the impact of the new FASB standard to their business will affect how quickly they update their processes and systems.
 Smaller companies need to think about the number of leases they have and how much these FASB changes will affect their financials.

-- move beyond spreadsheets (which don’t allow for that level of complexity)
+- Move beyond spreadsheets—which typically do not allow for that level of complexity.

 That said, the impact of FASB goes beyond Finance.
 Those in your organization who make lease decisions must think about the downstream effects of their decisions.
 Human Resources must review bonus calculations.
 Real Estate must be incentivized to make good decisions.
 Investor Relations must explain the impact of the FASB changes to investors.
 Of course, communication across your organization will be imperative.

-Last but not least, remember to consider your business processes.
+Last, but not least, remember to consider your business processes.
 Determine roles and responsibilities.
 Confirm the location of your leases and lease data.
 Understand how that data rolls up into reports.
-Think about the reporting that’s needed for your CFO.
-By working together, there’s an opportunity to not only meet the new standards, but to increase efficiency across your organization and run your business more effectively.
+Think about the reporting that is needed for your CFO.
+By working together, there is an opportunity to not only meet the new standards, but to increase efficiency across your organization and run your business more effectively.